top of page

 To My Readers,

 Writing such ideas down, however, took another thirty years.
 In the interim, I went to college and met my own hero.
 And we went to San Francisco on our honeymoon.
 And, as cliché as it sounds, that’s where I left my heart.
 Part of it anyway.
-Until I went to Lake Tahoe and my love affair with California moved even farther north.
+Until a few years later when I went to Lake Tahoe for the first time and my love affair with California moved farther north.

-I hope my books, Second ChanceChance Encounter, Last Chance and Christmas in Tahoe will take you there.
+I hope my books-Second ChanceChance Encounter, Last ChanceChristmas in Tahoe and Sierra Fall- take you there.
 And you’ll leave a little piece of your heart behind too.

 bottom of page